martell/ellcc/libecc/src/nghttp2/doc/macros.rst

 .. macro:: NGHTTP2_PROTO_ALPN

-    The seriazlied form of ALPN protocol identifier this library supports.
+    The serialized form of ALPN protocol identifier this library supports.
 Notice that first byte is the length of following protocol identifier.
 This is the same wire format of `TLS ALPN extension <https://tools.ietf.org/html/rfc7301>`_.
 This is useful